wilsonpenha/atm-mvc-rest/README.md

 Use case	RESTfull API	Expected result	Description

-1. Get all ATM location JSON format	/list	[{"address": {"street": "Heerenweg","housenumber": "199","postalcode": "1851 KP","city": "HEILOO","geoLocation": {"lat": "52.60022","lng": "4.703054"}},"distance": 0,"type": "ING"}]	The RESTfull API dispatches a request to https://www.ing.nl/api/locator/atms/ and response the result in the same format as it was retrieve
+1. Get all ATM location JSON format	http://localhost:8080/atm-mvc-rest/list	response: [{"address": {"street": "Heerenweg","housenumber": "199","postalcode": "1851 KP","city": "HEILOO","geoLocation": {"lat": "52.60022","lng": "4.703054"}},"distance": 0,"type": "ING"}]	The RESTfull API dispatches a request to https://www.ing.nl/api/locator/atms/ and response the result in the same format as it was retrieve
-2. Search ATM by city	/search/city/Amsterdam	[{type: "ING",address: {street: "Beethovenstraat",housenumber: "8",postalcode: "1077 JG",city: "Amsterdam",geoLocation: {lat: "52.350159",lng: "4.878119"}}}},	The RESTfull API dispatches a request to https://www.ing.nl/api/locator/atms/ and the response will be filtered by city and send to requester in the same JSON format.
+2. Search ATM by city	http://localhost:8080/atm-mvc-rest/search/city/Amsterdam	response: [{type: "ING",address: {street: "Beethovenstraat",housenumber: "8",postalcode: "1077 JG",city: "Amsterdam",geoLocation: {lat: "52.350159",lng: "4.878119"}}}},	The RESTfull API dispatches a request to https://www.ing.nl/api/locator/atms/ and the response will be filtered by city and send to requester in the same JSON format.

 Secutity